-Yes, there are essential oils that are specifically approved by the FDA as dietary supplements.
+Yes, there are essential oils that are specifically labeled as dietary supplements.
 You can click here to see the full line of essential oils specifically approved and labeled for internal use.

-Not only does this company contain essential oils approved as dietary supplements but they also contain an extensive line of dietary supplement products such as digestive enzymes, immune-boosting capsules, and much more.
+Not only does this company contain essential oils approved as dietary supplements but they also contain an extensive line of dietary supplement products such as digestive enzymes, immune-supporting capsules, and much more.

-Appropriate ingestion of essential oils is recommended.
-Because they are concentrated forms of a plant’s beneficial properties, a little goes a long way!
+Appropriate ingestion of essential oils is the position supported by this blog.
+Because they are concentrated forms of a plant's beneficial properties, a little goes a long way!
 Use them safely and appropriately, whether internally, topically, or aromatically, and your health will thank you!

 If you are ready to start your essential oil journey but want to ensure that you are getting under the guidance and leadership of a knowledgeable team that can help you use them appropriately, safely, and effectively, click here to read more about Our Team.